MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### string

-Return the string version for a value.
+Return the string version of a value.

 ```
 string(<value>)